-A former federal prosecutor and accomplished trial lawyer, Alex Wyman represents clients in high-profile white collar litigation and investigations and in high-stakes commercial litigation.
+A former federal prosecutor and accomplished trial lawyer, Alex Wyman represents clients in complex litigation and regulatory investigations.

 • Government investigations